 Colette Roach is a project manager in our primary care team.
-She has recently completed a Master’s in Public Health during which she wrote her dissertation on the effects that air pollution in London has on the development and exacerbations of childhood asthma.
-Since it’s #AskAboutAsthma right now, we asked her a few questions about why London’s air quality is a concern, how it can affect a child’s health including asthma, and what is being done to tackle this problem.
+She recently completed a Master’s in Public Health during which she wrote her dissertation on the effects that air pollution in London has on the development and exacerbations of childhood asthma.
+We asked her a few questions about why London’s air quality is a concern, how it can affect a child’s health including asthma, and what is being done to tackle this problem.

 How polluted is London’s air?